Skip to Main Content

 Included Meals: Dinner

-After breakfast, you head out on a loop ride the traces the perimeter of the island.
+After breakfast, you head out on a loop ride that traces the perimeter of the island.
 Your route takes in views of the Atlantic and the East River, passing grand “cottages” from the island’s gilded past.
 Ocean air is your constant companion as you pedal along flat roads, stopping along the way to explore sites that speak to a rich heritage and history.
 Indeed, the island enjoys a long bicycling past, too.
 Getting around on two wheels along the island’s Crane Bicycle Path was a favorite pastime of well-to-do visitors in days of yore.

 Stop at the Horton House, listed on the National Register of Historic Places.
-Today, it is a shell that has withstood the passage of time remarkably well, considering that it was one of the first tabby buildings in Georgia – constructed from crushed oyster shells in 1743.
+Today, it is a shell that has withstood the passage of time remarkably well, considering that it was one of the first tabby buildings in Georgia–constructed from crushed oyster shells in 1743.
 William Horton, a military aide to James Oglethorpe, the British founder of Georgia, brewed the state’s first beer here.
 There’ll also be time to explore the adjacent cemetery of the DuBignon family, which owned the island from 1790 to 1886.
 Visit the Jekyll Island Pier to see what the catch of the day is.
 Stop at Driftwood Beach to marvel at the bleached limbs of fallen pine and oak trees.
 Spend more time in the National Historic Landmark District surrounding your hotel before an included lunch.

 Your afternoon is free to follow your own whims.
-Relax at the resort, shop in the historic district, explore the exhibits of the Mosaic Jekyll Island Museum or perhaps enjoy a boat tour.
+Relax at the resort, shop in the historic district, explore the exhibits of the Mosaic Jekyll Island Museum, or perhaps enjoy a boat tour.
 Tonight, dinner is on your own.
 The hotel’s complimentary shuttle can take you to a restaurant recommended by your trip leader.

 Today’s Ride Choices

-Morning Jekyll Island Loop — 17 miles
+Morning: Jekyll Island Loop — 17 miles

 What to Expect: